Sanduntha/Sanduntha/README.md

 ---

-I’m a passionate **Full-Stack Software Engineer** specializing in building **robust, scalable, and high-performance applications** with modern technologies.
-I love bringing ideas to life — from designing **elegant, user-friendly interfaces** to developing **powerful and efficient backends** that make a real impact.
+I’m a passionate **Full-Stack Software Engineer** specializing in building **robust, scalable, and high-performance applications** with modern technologies.I love bringing ideas to life — from designing **elegant, user-friendly interfaces** to developing **powerful and efficient backends** that make a real impact.

 ---